When Will You Return?

-"When Will You Return?" (何日君再來 (Hé Rì Jūn Zài Lái)) is a Chinese song first sung by Zhou Xuan in 1937, but also well known as a song by Teresa Teng.
+"When Will You Return?" (何日君再來 (Hé Rì Jūn Zài Lái)) is a song originally recorded by Chinese singer Zhou Xuan in 1937, but also well known as a song by Teresa Teng (1978).
 It has also been variously translated as "When Will the Gentleman Come Back Again?" or "When Will You Come Back Again?"
 The lyrics were written by Huang Jiamo (黃嘉謨) set to a tune composed by Liu Xue'an.

 Background

 Composition

 According to Liu Xue'an's son, the tune was written by his father at an undergraduate party at the Shanghai Music Conservatory, during which an impromptu song-composition competition was suggested.
 Liu wrote the melody quickly, played it as a tango song and won the approval of other students.
 The director Fang Peilin (d.
 1949?) liked the tune, and asked Bei Lin (later identified as Huang Jiamo) to write the lyrics to be used for his new film.